kiler129/server-healthchecks/README.md

 in `docker compose` and automatically report status of services to a Healthchecks instance.
 See the [`docker/`](docker/) folder for details.

+#### Automatic fault tolerance
+In addition, the HTTP Middleware implements an optional fault-tolerance functionality.
+Normally, when a check is *not delivered at all* Healthchecks will allow for a [grace period](https://healthchecks.io/docs/configuring_checks/).
+When a check delivers a failure signal, the grace period does not apply and *the service is marked as failed right away*.
+In some cases however, intermittent failures are to be expected.
+One of such examples is scheduled periodic equipment reboots.

+HTTP Middleware allows for suppression of reports to the ping server for up to the configured threshold, using `CHECK_FAILURE_THRESHOLD_#` option.
+Setting the value to 1, which is the default, will report failures instantly.
+Any value above 1 will cause success to be reported instantly, while a failure signals will be delayed until at least a set number of consecutive failures are accumulated.
+Subsequent failures, after the threshold is reached, will be delivered without a delay.
+The counter will only reset once at least one success is reported.

+When `CHECK_FAILURE_THRESHOLD_#` is configured and a failure passing that threshold has occurred, the log will include an additional note regarding the number of failures that occurred.
+In order to ensure fault tolerance doesn't trigger the notification of non-response, the [grace period](https://healthchecks.io/docs/configuring_checks/) has to be configured to at least `CHECK_FAILURE_THRESHOLD_# * expected interval`.

 ---

 ### [`http-ping`](http-ping.sh) - check external service status